dchwebb/Oscar/Oscar_Build_Guide.md

 The module is constructed of 3 PCBs:

-- Component and control PCB: a four-layer PCB with surface mount components on the back and the through-hole controls on the front.
+- Component and control PCB: a four-layer PCB with surface-mount components on the back and the through-hole controls on the front.

 - LCD daughterboard: this is used to raise the LCD display to the level of the front panel.
 The LCD panel's flexable PCB is soldered to the daughterboard which is then attached to the component PCB in four corners.